Summary of Significant Accounting Policies

 Fair Value of Financial Instruments The carrying value of certain financial instruments, including cash equivalents, accounts receivable, accounts payable, revolving credit facility and notes payable approximate fair market value based on their short‑term nature.
 See Note 10—Fair Value Measurements, for disclosure regarding the fair value of other financial instruments.

-Inventories The Company values inventories at first in first out ("FIFO") basis and lower of cost or market.
+Inventories The Company values inventories at first in first out (“FIFO”) basis and lower of cost or market.
 The composition of inventory is routinely evaluated to identify slow-moving, excess, obsolete or otherwise impaired inventories.
 Inventories identified as impaired are evaluated to determine if write-downs are required.
-Included in the assessment is a review for obsolescence as a result of engineering changes in the Company's products.
+Included in the assessment is a review for obsolescence as a result of engineering changes in the Company’s products.
 All inventories expected to be used in more than one year are classified as long-term.
-Inventory charges increased approximately $1.0 million during Fiscal 2015 compared to Fiscal 2014 primarily as a result of an allowance for slow-moving inventory related to the waste heat recovery generators.
+During Fiscal 2017 and Fiscal 2016, we recorded an allowance of approximately $0.5 million and $0.8 million, respectively, for slow-moving inventory in relation to our TA100 product line.

 Depreciation and Amortization Depreciation and amortization are provided for using the straight-line method over the estimated useful lives of the related assets, ranging from two to ten years.
 Leasehold improvements are amortized over the lease term or the estimated useful lives of the assets, whichever is shorter.
 Intangible assets that have finite useful lives are amortized over their estimated useful lives using the straight-line method with the exception of the backlog of 100 kW microturbines (“TA100”) acquired from Calnetix Power Solutions, Inc. (“CPS”).
 Purchased backlog is amortized based on unit sales and presented as a component of cost of goods sold.

 Long-Lived Assets The Company reviews the recoverability of long-lived assets, including intangible assets with finite lives, whenever events or changes in circumstances indicate that the carrying value of such assets may not be recoverable.
-If the expected future cash flows from the use of such assets (undiscounted and without interest charges) are less than the carrying value, the Company may be required to record a write-down, which is determined based on the difference between the carrying value of the assets and their estimated fair value.
-The Company performed an analysis as of March 31, 2015 and determined that no impairment was necessary.
+If the expected future cash flows from the use of such assets (undiscounted and without interest charges) are less than the carrying value, the Company may be required to record a write‑down, which is determined based on the difference between the carrying value of the assets and their estimated fair value.
+The Company performed an analysis as of March 31, 2017 and 2016 and as a result, approximately $17,000 and $0.1 million of purchased TA100 backlog was written off to align with management’s decision to limit the production of TA100 systems on a case-by-case basis for key customers.
 Intangible assets include a manufacturing license, trade name, technology, backlog and customer relationships.
 See Note 5—Intangible Assets.

 Deferred Revenue Deferred revenue consists of deferred product and service revenue and customer deposits.
 Deferred revenue will be recognized when earned in accordance with the Company’s revenue recognition policy.
 The Company has the right to retain all or part of customer deposits under certain conditions.